-Set in a vibrant neighborhood at the heart of the Twin Cities, Augsburg College offers more than 50 undergraduate majors and nine graduate degrees to more than 4,000 students of diverse backgrounds.
+Set in a vibrant neighborhood at the heart of the Twin Cities, Augsburg College offers more than 50 undergraduate majors and nine graduate degrees to nearly 3,500 students of diverse backgrounds.
 The trademark of an Augsburg education is its emphasis on direct, personal experience.
 Guided by the faith and values of the Lutheran church, Augsburg educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.

-Augsburg demonstrates its commitments through the work of four signature centers: The Augsburg Center for Faith and Learning, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.
+Augsburg demonstrates its commitments through the work of four signature centers: the Christensen Center for Vocation, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.

 Augsburg’s Minneapolis campus surrounds Murphy Square, the oldest park in Minneapolis.
 The University of Minnesota West Bank campus and one of the city’s largest medical complexes – the University of Minnesota Medical Center, Fairview – are adjacent to Augsburg, with the Mississippi River and the Seven Corners theatre district just a few blocks away.
 Convenient bus routes run by the campus, and two Hiawatha Line light rail stations are just blocks away.

-In addition to its Minneapolis campus, Augsburg has a branch campus in Rochester, Minn, located at Bethel Lutheran Church.
-For maps, directions, and parking information, go to www.augsburg.edu/about/directions-and-parking/.
+In addition to its Minneapolis campus, Augsburg has a site in Rochester, Minn, located at Bethel Lutheran Church.